 A literary and art magazine, Point of View, is generally printed each year in the spring.
 Material for publication is accepted in both the fall and spring semesters.
-Students interested in helping or in submitting materials should contact Dr. Elizabeth Hull, Communications, Humanities and Fine Arts Division, F334b.
+Students interested in helping or in submitting materials should contact Mr. Gil Tierney, Communications, Humanities and Fine Arts Division, F351.

-Group Counseling

-There are several types of group experiences led by counselors for any student who expresses a desire to participate.
+Group Counseling There are several types of group experiences led by counselors for any student who expresses a desire to participate.

 Two types of groups are offered through the curriculum for academic credit.
 The Human Potential Seminar (PSY 110) assists students to uncover their hidden potential primarily through experiences designed to bolster their self-confidence and increase their motivation.
-Career Planning and

-Development (PSY 111) focuses on self-appraisal, an analysis of the world of work, and the development of job-seeking skills.
-Students may register for these courses as a part of their registration for other courses.
+Career Planning and Development (PSY 111) focuses on self-appraisal, an analysis of the world of work, and the development of job-seeking skills.

 Non-credit groups such as Interpersonal Effectiveness Labs and Effective Decision Making seminars and others are offered from time to time.
-Students are informed about these group offerings through articles and advertisments appearing in the student newspaper.
-Interested participants can sign up for these in the Student Development Center.
+Students are informed about these group offerings through articles and advertisements appearing in the student newspaper.

-Peer Counselors

-Peer counselors are students trained by the counseling staff to interact with other students.
-Peer counselors want to assist you during your years at Harper.
-They can help you at orientation and registration times, give you transfer information or just be someone to talk to.
-Peer counselors are interested in you; look for one when you want to talk or need some Harper information.
-Peer counselors can be contacted through the Peer Counseling Center in the College Center, Building A, or the Student Development Center, A347.

-Community Counseling Center

-Have you a friend or relative who needs help resolving personal problems?
+Peer Counselors Peer counselors are students whose primary aim is to be of friendly assistance to other students.
+Peer counselors can be especially helpful in answering questions during orientation for new students and registration periods.
+They are also available to students each weekday from 8:00 am to 3:00 pm in the Peer Counseling Center, on the main floor of Building A. The Peer Counselors invite you to call them at 397-3000, extension 340, or stop by to share an idea, get information, and perhaps, make a friend.
+Community Counseling Center Have you a friend or relative who needs help resolving personal problems?
 Harper College's Community Counseling Center provides assistance to non-student members of the community.
 The center offers personal counseling, marriage, and family counseling, as well as a complete testing service and vocational career guidance.
 For information regarding fees and appointments, call the Community Counseling Center, 397-3000, extension 273.

-Student Development

-Harper views counseling as a vital function of a community college and therefore offers an extensive program of student development services to students.

-Student development faculty serve as academic advisers and their offices are located conveniently in the various academic divisions throughout the campus.
-They assist students in program selection and educational planning.
-Student development faculty are also available to help students in the career decision making process.
-Testing can often benefit a student in this investigative process and student development faculty can arrange for the appropriate interest or aptitude tests.
-Students are encouraged to see a student development faculty member when personal or social problems arise.

-The student development center maintains a collection of information on vocational and college selection, and college catalogs for personal use by the students.
-Up-to-date transfer information on area colleges and universities is available from each student development faculty member.
-Specific information is included on program requirements of transfer programs with these institutions.
+Student Development Harper views counseling as a vital function of a community college and therefore offers an extensive program of student development services to students.
+Student Development faculty serve as academic advisors and their offices are located conveniently in three locations on campus.
+Students in the areas of Business and Social Science are served by the Student Development Center in 1117.
+Those in Technology, Math and Physical Science or Life Sciences and Human Services are served by the Center in D142.
+Students interested in Communications, Humanities and Fine Arts, Physical Education, Athletics and Recreation, and Special Services may see the counselors in A347.
+Student Development faculty assist students in program selection and educational planning.
+They are also available to help students in the career decision making process.
+Testing can often benefit a student in this investigative process and Student Development faculty member when personal or social problems arise.
+Each Student Development Center maintains a collection of information on vocational and college selection, and college catalogs for personal use by the students.
+Up-to-date transfer information on area colleges and universities is available from each Student Development faculty member.
+Information on specific requirements of transfer programs with these institutions is also available.
+The College Center The College Center is an integral part of the Harper activity program.

-Students are encouraged to see a student development faculty member in the academic division which includes their major field of study.
-Student development faculty are available for academic, vocational and personal counseling.
-Each student development faculty member schedules and posts hours for open office hours and also sees students on an appointment basis.

-The College Center

-The College Center is an integral part of the Harper activity program.
 It is the scene of lectures, concerts, informal discussions, dances, meetings, conferences, and a variety of other activities.
-Its facilities include food service area, lounges, meeting rooms, game room, and offices for student government, clubs and organizations, student publications, student development, health service, and financial aid.
+Its facilities include a food service area, lounges, meeting rooms, game room, and offices for student government, clubs and organizations, student publications, student development, health service, and financial aid.